CassinSackett/SNP_capture/pipeline.md

 Let's start with some standard diversity metrics in vcftools.
 We can continue our interactive session or start a new one.

 ### 1. Calculate inbreeding coefficients
-VCFtools calls this metric ```het``` but it is not how heterozygosity is traditionally measured; it is an inbreeding coefficient.
+VCFtools calls this metric ```het``` and it is calculated as the number of homozygous sites relative to the total number of sites.
 It is informative about the degree of diversity within individuals.
 ```

 ```